 Computer scientists blaze a trail for the future across society and enterprise.
-A bachelor's in computer science offers a launching pad to exciting career opportunities as a technology specialist, entrepreneur, researcher, or corporate executive.
+A bachelor's degree in computer science offers a launch pad to potentially exciting career opportunities as a technology specialist, entrepreneur, researcher, or corporate executive.

 Graduates can pursue solid careers, graduate school, or new research opportunities.
-If you enjoy solving puzzles, have a propensity for mathematics, and hold a high school diploma, you may qualify to start a computer science BS degree.
+If you enjoy solving puzzles, have a propensity for mathematics, and hold a high school diploma, you may qualify to start a BS in computer science.

 Discover more about the different kinds of computer science degrees, ways to pay for your education, and what you can do after graduation with this helpful guide.